Does Insurance Cover Rehab Treatment?

 - Intensive outpatient program.
 This option requires attendance at River Oaks facility treatment sessions for a minimum of 3 hours a day, 3 days a week.

-If you’re interested in attending River Oaks for your substance abuse treatment, fill out the form below to see if this facility, or one of our other American Addiction Centers facilities, takes your insurance.
+If you’re interested in attending River Oaks for your substance abuse treatment, to see if this facility, or one of our other American Addiction Centers facilities, takes your insurance.

 Private Insurance and Substance Abuse Treatment

 People that do not qualify for public insurance or prefer more customizability over their coverage can choose insurance offered by private companies.

 Group insurance is a form of private insurance usually provided by an employer or organization.
 When individuals in a group pool their money together, it enables insurance companies to provide more coverage for routine health checkups and emergencies, with relatively low amounts paid monthly by each individual.